-r agree with you - I suspect that many service members are self-funding their care rather than entertaining the bureaucratic systems and the potential stigma from seeking out care.
-The prior presidential administration's efforts to curtail coverage weren't just focused on avoiding payment for care altogether, it was a scare tactic to: 1) reduce the number of trans service members; 2) invoke fear in those currently serving in the armed forces by creating a hostile work environment (via stigma by association); ...
+agree with you - i suspect that many service members are self-funding their care rather than entertaining the bureaucratic systems and the potential stigma from seeking out care.
+The prior presidential administration's efforts to curtail coverage weren't just focused on avoiding payment for care altogether, it was a scare tactic to:

+reduce the number of trans service members;

+invoke fear in those currently serving in the armed forces by creating a hostile work environment (via stigma by association); ...

-For anyone working with a transgender veteran, please refer them to their closest VA LGBTQ Veteran Care Coordinator
+For anyone working with a transgender veteran, please refer them to their closest VA LGBTQ Veteran Care Coordinator for Veterans reach out to their nearest LGBTQ Veteran Care Coordinator any suggestions for care coordination for those in the military, active duty? i.e. transgender service members wanting surgery

-History am surprised to read that the military has covered ANY gender confirmation surgery so far.
+ANY gender confirmation surgery so far.
 I've worked with some active duty military and many veterans, but we have not been able to get any coverage for their procedures.
 I have tried to reach the local VA hospital surgery chairman, but never hear back.
 Can you please tell me where I could possibly recommend military patients go for coverage of procedures?